Taylor-CCB-Group/MDV/docs/extradocs/spatialdata.md

 ## Adding Interactions

 First add a datasource, that describes each cell/cell interaction for each ROI or condition (group of ROIs).
-The datasource should contain the following
+The datasource should contain the following:-
  * two columns describing the two cell/object types in the interaction these two columns should contain values that are present in a column in the parent dataset
  * two columns with the number of cells/objects of each type
  * a column designating the ROI or condition (also known as the pivot column)
- * amy number of columns with  stats about the interaction
+ * any number of columns with  stats about the interaction

 |Cell Type 1|Cell Type 2|cell 1 number|cell 2 number|sample_id|gr20|contacts|
 |-----------|-----------|-------------|-------------|---------|----|--------|